saitama99/PrintJack/README.md

 ## Overview

-PrintJack is a comprehensive USB printer emulation and data capture system designed for penetration testing and red team operations.
+PrintJack is a comprehensive USB printer emulation and data capture tool designed for penetration testing and red team operations.
 Built on Raspberry Pi Zero W hardware, it presents itself as a legitimate USB printer to target systems while capturing, converting, and exfiltrating print jobs.

 ## Key Features